mustafasencer/flask-react-challenge/README.md

 ### `yarn start-api`

 Runs the api in the development mode.
-Please check the location of your virtual env before launching<br />
+Please check the location of your virtual env before launching.<br />
 Api available on [http://localhost:5000](http://localhost:5000).

 ### `yarn test`